satmandu/callattendant/MQTT-Client.md

 # DISPLAY uses the PHONE_DISPLAY_FORMAT to format the number
 # RAW uses the number from the provider
 MQTT_CALLERID_FORMAT = "RAW"
+# MQTT_NOTIFICATION_TYPE: The type of notification to send.
+Valid values are: EVENT, STATE
+# This setting controls the RETAIN attribute of MQTT messages.
+#   EVENT: Indicator topics are not retained
+#   STATE: Indicator topics are retained
+MQTT_INDICATOR_TYPE = "STATE"
 ```